RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 $ JaySvcUtil.exe -m 'http://odata.netflix.com/catalog/$metadata' -o Netflix.js -n 'Netflix'
 {% endhighlight %}

-If everything went smoothly the system should now generate your 'Netflix.js' file.
-Depending on the complexity of your service you might receive a couple of warning message, which - most of the time - can be ignored.
+If everything went smoothly the system should have generated your 'Netflix.js' file.
+Depending on the complexity of your service you might receive a couple of warning messages, which - most of the time - can safely be ignored.
-Please add the newly created 'YourOutputFile.js' to the project as well.
+Please add the newly created 'YourOutputFile.js' to the project's **js** directory as well.

 Your default.html should now look like this:
 {% highlight html linenos %}